Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 Tarek Milleron, whose niece Samya Rose Stumo also died aboard ET 302, called the report “stomach-turning.”

-“FAA managers love to say they are ‘data-driven’,” he said.
+“FAA managers love to say they are ‘data-driven,'” he said.
 “But if anything the MAX certification glossed over missing data and faulty reasoning.”

 De Luis, himself an MIT-trained aerospace engineer, said he wonders if Boeing’s consistent efforts to hide the presence and capabilities of MCAS were “due to incompetence of numerous Boeing engineers that wanted to toe the party line and make sure no new training was required.”